Back to newsMarch 16, 2026· min read

 The Prix Viteos was not awarded by the jury.
 Attendees of the Décarbone ta boîte event voted: business leaders, engineers, sustainability managers, elected officials, researchers.
 Professionals who came to hear Raphaël Domjan speak about extractivism and the energy transition, or Dr Sascha Nick from EPFL present his work on decarbonisation.
 People who understand orders of magnitude, who read carbon footprint reports, who make investment decisions on these topics.

-That audience chose e-bikes by subscription.
+That audience chose e-bikes by subscription and the Active Mobility Challenge initiative.

 The Active Mobility Challenge in La Chaux-de-Fonds